mirdanish6594/mirdanish6594/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Danish Mir
 ==================================================================================================================================

-Web Developer and Designer
+Data Analyst, Developer and Designer
 --------------------------

-I create user-friendly websites with a touch of online magic, diving into AI/ML.
-Designing intuitive interfaces and graphics is my passion.
+Crafting meaningful digital experiences and data-driven solutions with passion and innovation.
 Beyond coding, I'm into books and tunes.
 Connect with me if you resonate!

 * 🌍  I'm based in Kashmir
 * ✉️  You can contact me at [danishmir\_2022bche034@nitsri.ac.in](mailto:danishmir_2022bche034@nitsri.ac.in)